No rivals, no problem as Bayern eye Bundesliga record

 Having struggled for form under Ancelotti last season, Mueller is back to his absolute best under Heynckes.

-One of the best goal poachers in the modern game, he forced Freiburg into conceding an own goal, set one up for Sandro Wager and then fired home Bayern’s fourth yesterday.
+One of the best goal poachers in the modern game, he forced Freiburg into conceding an own goal, set one up for Sandro Wager and then fired home Bayern’s fourth on Sunday.

 It was the sort of outstanding display that makes Mueller a shoo-in for Joachim Loew’s World Cup squad to be named on May 15 as Germany go in search of a second consecutive World Cup.